This article contains affiliate links. We may earn a small commission if you purchase via these links.

 No matter how much research you do, there are some scopes that just might end up being duds.
 Having a money back guarantee, quality warranty coverage, and an acceptable return window can help to protect your buy and budget.
 Nearly all scopes come with a limited lifetime warranty, but the best warranties will be owner transferable, unlimited lifetime coverage, no proof of purchase required, and no questions/excuses/hassle guaranteed.
 Repairs and replacements should also be free of charge when qualifying coverage is approved.

-Buying a Scope is as Hard or as Easy as You Make it!
+Buying a Riflescope for an AR-10: Hard or as Easy as You Make it!

 Building your own AR-10 can be something of an art-form.
 As parts get cheaper, cartridge options are expanding, and scope options allow for AR-10 versatility in various applications, it explains why you're scoping the market for the best buy.

 Thanks to flat top uppers and Picatinny rails, mounting a scope on your AR is a non-issue.
 The hard work lies in picking the right scope for you.
 Weigh up the options against your budget, shooting style and needs, and overall functionality of your rifle.
-When you put as much effort into your scope buy as you did when you bought your fully assembled AR or built it yourself, you can’t go wrong in choosing the best one!
+When you put as much effort into your scope buy as you did when you bought your fully assembled AR or built it yourself, you can't go wrong in choosing the best scope for AR 10!